-Installing a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your HVAC system.
+Installing a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
 This smart thermostat can be taught your preferences and automatically make improvements.
-But as you can expect, it won’t work well or at all if you see an error code on the display.
-The specific error code offers useful information about the root of the problem, something a trained technician can use to offer solutions that much faster.
+But as you can expect, it won’t work properly or at all if you see an error code show up.
+The exact error code provides useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Here are seven of the most common error codes you may discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you can address it and the approximate cost to do so.
-Keep in mind that while the price will ultimately be dependent on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include travel and labor costs on top of any specific hardware necessary to wrap up repairs.
+Here are seven of the most frequent error codes you might encounter on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could address it and the projected cost to do so.
+Keep in mind that while the price will ultimately depend on the exact Nest model, you can expect to pay around $75-$200 for repairs.
+This should include travel and labor costs as well as any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician will inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll disconnect the power and gradually inspect each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
-Once they find the problem connector, it can be exchanged for a new one.
+They’ll detach the power and gradually inspect each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
+After they find the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Assuming the breakers are on, you can inspect a couple of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally power down.
+In the event the breakers are on, you can check a couple of other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and provide power with a USB cable.
-Assuming it displays error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will probably be best to contact a pro.
+Because this error can consume your thermostat’s battery, the first step might be restoring enough power to figure out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power through a USB cable.
+Assuming it displays error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-The technician needs to cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+A technician can meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+With installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is being delivered using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to turn the power off straightaway.
-You can then contact a professional technician with the appropriate experience diagnosing and resolving electrical damage.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off straightaway.
+You can then get in touch with a professional technician with the proper experience identifying and fixing electrical malfunctions.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being shut off, but it may also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This will sometimes be as easy as the breaker being shut off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.